eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 generating an error that reveals the attestation's existence while denying presentation to the Relying Party may leak information about the user.
 A Relying Party should not be able to distinguish between a nonexistent attestation and an existing attestation for which presentation is denied.
+Measures shall also be considered to prevent related timing attacks.
 It is noted that currently protocols specified in the Implementing Acts do not consider such error response.